 This was not banned by the notoriously conservative BBC or by many US radio stations because censors did not understand phrases like "giving head."
 Depending on the regional US market, the song was, however, edited for what we now call political correctness.
 Reed leads into the female vocalists' "Doo, doo-doo" hook with the words, "And the colored girls say," but some stations played a version that replaced the phrase with, "And the girls all say."

 Reed recorded this two years after leaving The Velvet Underground, a band that was very influential, but not commercially successful.
 Transformer was Reed's second solo album.
 His first album flopped, and for a while it looked like his music career was over.

-The sax solo at the end was played by Ronnie Ross, a Jazz musician who lived near Bowie in England.
-When Bowie was 12 years old, he wanted to learn the saxophone and begged Ross to give him lessons, which he eventually did.
+The sax solo at the end was played by Ronnie Ross, a jazz musician who lived near Bowie in England.
+When David Bowie was 12 years old, he wanted to learn the saxophone and begged Ross to give him lessons, which he eventually did.
 When they needed a sax player for this, Bowie made sure Ross was booked for the session, but didn't tell him he'd be there.
 Ross nailed the solo in one take and Bowie showed up to surprise his old friend.